The stability of thin-shell wormholes with a phantom-like equation of state: Conclusion

 This paper discusses the stability to linearized radial perturbations of spherically symmetric thin-shell wormholes with the equation of state $\mathcal{P} =\omega\sigma$, $\omega<0$, for the exotic matter at the throat.
 This EoS is referred to as phantom-like.
 Various spacetimes were considered.

-It was found that the wormholes are unstable if constructed from Schwarzschild spacetimes, as well as from black holes in dilaton and dilaton-axion gravity.
+It was found that the wormholes are unstable if constructed from Schwarzschild spacetimes or regular charged black holes, as well as from black holes in dilaton and dilaton-axion gravity.
 For the Reissner-Nordstr\"{o}m case, stable solutions exist only if

-leading to a naked singularity.
+leading to a naked singularity, which is, however, removed from the wormhole spacetime.
 For the Schwarzschild-de Sitter case, the wormholes are stable if, and only if,

 In the Schwarzschild-anti de Sitter case, the configurations are stable whenever

 and